Українська

 Dmytra Yavornytskoho Avenue, 95 Dnipro

-The Pavlohrad Museum of History and Local Lore is located in the city center, next to the Cathedral of the Non-Manufactured Savior.
+The Pavlohrad Museum of History and Local Lore is located in the city center, next to the Saviour's Not-Made Image Cathedral.

 The exposition tells about the history of the city, including the famous 135th Pavlohrad Hussar Regiment, which became famous in the Franco-Russian War of 1812.